What Is Structured Data for SEO - How to Add It Guide

 Most of all, you want to look for errors.

 If you spot errors, you can return to the Structured Data Markup Helper Tool and make changes.
 You can also reference schema.org, an industry resource for structured data that goes beyond Google.
-It does include markup for structured data that Google supports, though, like recipes.
+It does include markup for schema markup that Google supports, though, like recipes.

 You can use schema.org to review your structured data and add the necessary markup.